 CRAIG CIAMPA as Samuel Adams

-Arthur Waldstein (Harrison Gray) originated the part of Harrison Gray.
-He will be in Informed Consent at the Apollinaire Theatre in February.
-His area credits include Into the Woods (Norton and IRNE, Outstanding Musical), Follies, Kiss Me Kate, and Blythe Spirit (Lyric Stage), The Cherry Orchard (Actors Shakespeare Project), Much Ado About Nothing (Arts After Hours), Reflections of a Rock Lobster (Boston Children’s Theatre), Romeo and Juliet (Happy Medium Theatre), The Fantasticks (Fiddlehead Theatre), Arcadia (IRNE Outstanding Production) and A Man of No Importance (Bad Habit Productions), 42nd Street and Miracle on 34th Street (Stoneham Theatre), Hello, Goodbye, Peace (The Theater Offensive), A Midsummer Night’s Dream and Othello (Commonwealth Shakespeare Company), and Genesis of Genesis and The Seagull (Chekhov Theater Company).
-He has been seen as Arnolphe in School for Wives, Touchstone in As You Like It, George in All My Sons and Creon in Jean Anouilh’s Antigone, and is a seasoned performer of the Gilbert and Sullivan patter parts.
+ARTHUR WALDSEIN(Harrison Gray, June 27 - August 20) originated the part of Harrison Gray.
+Area credits include Informed Consent (Apollinaire Theatre); Into the Woods (Norton and IRNE, Outstanding Musical); Follies, Kiss Me Kate, and Blythe Spirit (Lyric Stage); The Cherry Orchard (Actors Shakespeare Project); Much Ado About Nothing (Arts After Hours); Reflections of a Rock Lobster (Boston Children’s Theatre), Romeo and Juliet (Happy Medium Theatre); The Fantasticks (Fiddlehead Theatre); Arcadia (IRNE Outstanding Production) and A Man of No Importance (Bad Habit Productions); 42nd Street and Miracle on 34th Street (Stoneham Theatre); Hello, Goodbye, Peace (The Theater Offensive); A Midsummer Night’s Dream and Othello (Commonwealth Shakespeare Company); and Genesis of Genesis and The Seagull (Chekhov Theater Company).
+He is a member of Harvard’s Bok Center Players, an improvisational theater group that uses theater to help university faculty and researchers learn how to deal with the social and cultural issues they face in their work.
 A retired lawyer, Arthur lives in Boston with his wife, Andrea.

 THE BOSTONIAN SOCIETY

 Old State House 206 Washington Street Boston, MA 02109-1773